rbms-bsc/DCRMR/_pages/Title/Title-proper.md

 >**Example:**
 ><CITE>This view of La Valletta, taken from the Gargur Battery during the siege in 1800, is most humbly inscribed by permission to Brigadier General Thomas Graham ...</CITE>
->>(*Comment*: The chief title begins "View of La Valletta" but its end point is ambiguous.
+>>(*Comment*: Still image resource.
+The chief title begins "View of La Valletta" but its end point is ambiguous.
 The full title continues "...then commanding the allied forces in Malta, by his humble servt.
 Major Jas.
 Weir, Commandant of the Malta Batallion")
->>(*Comment*: Still image resource)

 ## 1.21.365.Y.Y Manifestations with a collective title